 - ***Snuggle 'n Snooze Inn www.snugglensnoozeinn.com (218) 732-PETS (SE Dorset Corner)

 We love our pets and feel like they're family, but sometimes it's nice to have a brief vacation from pet responsibilities, too.
 We do not allow pets for various reasons, mainly because of insurance liability.
-Plus, with 19 cabins and two campsites, can you imagine the chaos of 21 different dogs here?
+Plus, with 19 cabins and four campsites, can you imagine the chaos of 23 different dogs here?
 Yikes!
 We try hard to provide a safe space for our guests.
 Dogs have proven to be a high risk liability according to our insurance provider.
 If a toddler grabs an unsuspecting puppy's tail, the critter has a tendency to bite in self defense.
 Even the sweet ones.
 Wouldn't you?
 Other issues involve barking (we try to advertise a peaceful vacation), stepping in "doo-doo" (icky-poo!) and, of course, cabin cleaning.
 Many folks suffer from animal allergies (i.e. cats, dogs, birds, etc.) and we simply do not have the time to steam clean cabin carpets and upholstery on Saturdays in summer.
 We believe it would not be fair for the next guest to have to suffer allergic reactions from a previous guest who brought their pet.

 On the plus side, not having pets running around stalking the local wildlife, we can pretty much guarantee wild critter encounters.
-We have a thriving chipmunk population (*sigh*, bring peanuts if you come, they'll eat out of your hands), several wild baby duck broods visit our duck dock in front of the lodge every day in summer and guests report numerous other encounters each week (skunks, raccoon, fox, deer, heron, loons, humming birds, muskrat, bats, frogs, turtles, etc.) You will definitely experience a northwoods environment here, hehe.
+We have a thriving chipmunk population (*sigh*, bring peanuts, they'll eat out of your hands), several wild baby duck broods visit our duck dock in front of the lodge every day in summer and guests report numerous other encounters each week (skunks, raccoon, fox, deer, heron, loons, humming birds, muskrat, bats, frogs, turtles, etc.) You will definitely experience a northwoods environment here, hehe.

 Why can't I bring fireworks or my jet-ski?
 Because of noise and liability.
 Again, as we strive to offer a peaceful vacation for many, both of these activities involve above-average sound decibels.
 Both activities also have major safety concerns.